How Do I Fix a Negative Equity Car Loan?

 Emergencies and unexpected debts can hit anyone at any time, so if you do not have extra money tucked into a savings account, you will find yourself turning to a loan of some kind.

-Divorce cases and legal representation are expensive, and the loans that provide the money for these services comes at a high interest rate.
+Divorce cases and legal representation are expensive, and the loans that provide the money for these services come at a high-interest rate.
 Personal loans with high interest added to your monthly payment including a car loan will leave you owing money for a long time.
 Refinancing your car loan will give you the option to get the money you need and even though your vehicle will have negative equity for a time, you will have one loan and one monthly payment with a lower APR.
 Many times this new payment can even be lower than your old car payment.
-If you see the example on our How to Pay for a Lawyer page, you know how this looks on paper.

 Choose a New Car That Has a Discounted Price